asmodeus812/elearning/misc-tech-topic/spring/spring-framework.md

     @Id
     private Long id;

-    //  this annotation tells the ORM that each user can have multiple roles, and that each role itself can be
+    // This annotation tells the ORM that each user can have multiple roles, and that each role itself can be
     // tied to many users, there is no uniqueness requirement, roles can be shared between the users, and users can
     // be shared between roles, further more it tells the ORM that this is the owning side because we have the
     // @JoinTable declared here, this means that connections will be persistent when we make changes from the user